 Day 1: Arrive Leh early morning, transfer to our hotel.
 After lunch we will take an optional short drive to look for birds.
 If you prefer you may rest at the hotel.

 Day 2: All day around Leh.
 We will have two excursions – each one involving some gentle walking.
 We will visit some marshes along the Indus river valley in search of Solitary Snipe, redstarts and along the braided river itself, we’ll make a special effort to find the legendary Ibisbill.
 We’ll also visit the famous Thikse monastery at some point during our time in Leh, most likely at the end of the trip.

 Day 3: After breakfast we will drive to the trailhead for our camp (90mins plus stops).
 All our bags will be transferred to be carried by pack animals, except anything we wish to carry ourselves, and we will walk upvalley to our camp which will have been set up in advance and where lunch awaits.
 Although only three miles or so, we will take a leisurely pace and it may take us around three hours or more with stops.
 We will already be keeping a keen eye out for Snow Leopards.
-In 2014 we saw a Snow Leopard right above the transfer spot, and in 2016 we saw mating Snow Leopards before we reached camp!
 The rest of the day will be spent in the vicinity of camp, looking for Snow Leopards, other mammals and birds.
 We may offer the option to hike a couple more miles in the afternoon, before returning for dinner.